Strengths: versatile writer, publisher, editor and production manager

-I have been a professional writer for 40 years.
-I have been writing about disability issues since 1978, and I am an award –winning, weekly columnist for Business Week Online Magazine and Business Week Magazine.
+have been a professional writer for 45 years.
+I have been writing about disability issues since 1978.

 In 1982 I coined the phrase assistive technology.
 Since then a worldwide rehabilitation program has developed around “assistive technology in describing products benefiting people with disabilities.

+One of my editorial strengths is writing columns.
 For seven years, I wrote a monthly column for the National Organization on Disability called Closing the Gap.
-I write a bi-monthly column for Action Magazine and Independence Today newspaper, and for three years I co-authored a bi-monthly column called Tech Connect for the National Multiple Sclerosis Society on www.mymsmyway.com
+For four years, I wrote a bi-monthly column for Action Magazine and still write for Independence Today newspaper.
+For three years I co-authored a bi-monthly column called Tech Connect for the National Multiple Sclerosis Society on www.mymsmyway.com .
+For 52 months I wrote an award winning column for Business Week on-line titled Assistive Technology.
+My two articles on disability that appeared in the issue of Business Week print Magazine won the California Media Access Disability Awareness Award.

-I am the founder and publisher of Assistive Technology News, a tabloid newspaper covering assistive technology products and disabilities issues.
+I am the former founder and publisher of Assistive Technology News, a deceased bi-monthly tabloid newspaper covering assistive technology products and disabilities issues.
 ATN was published between 1994 and 1997.

-My articles have appeared in The Washington Post, New York Times, Houston Post, Los Angeles Times, The London Times, People Magazine, Newsweek Magazine, Mass Transit Magazine, The Boston Globe, Government Computer News, etc.
+More than 100 publications have published my artices.
+My articles have appeared in Business Week Magazine, The Washington Post, New York Times, Houston Post, Los Angeles Times, The London Times, People Magazine, Newsweek, Mass Transit Magazine, The Boston Globe, Government Computer News, Washington Technology, We Magazine, SHRM’s publications and Nation’s Business.

 In 2007, I wrote six feature articles on assistive technologies for Exceptional Parent Magazine.